Configuring Remote Systems in SM59

 - If this is not found, parse sid string into System ID and Client

-- Search in SM59 for RFC destination associated with given SYSID with specified client (or without, if not provided)
+- Search in SM59 for RFC destination associated with given SYSID with the specified client (or without, if not provided)

 - Detect base name of system alias from RFC destination name (use as is, or remove _RFC name extension)

-- Collect system data using system alias
+- Collect system data using the system alias

 To enable the SM59 destination to be searchable by SID + client notation, the Load Balancing setting of the corresponding RFC destination must be set to Yes, and the target system settings must be properly maintained.